abroekhuis/angular-grainfather-controller/projects/angular-grainfather-control/README.md

-# Angular Grainfather Control
+# AngularGrainfatherControl

-This project contains an example and the grainfather control library.
-The example expects BrewFather batch files to be able to send a recipe to the controller.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 It can be used to control the GrainFather controller via BLE from within a browser.
 The BLE specification is taken from https://github.com/kingpulsar/Grainfather-Bluetooth-Protocol.

 The main module exposes an API to connect/reconnect/disconnect from the controller.
 It also has a send method, which takes a Command from the commands files.

 All commands are available as a class, with the Recipe command being the most complex one.
 RecipeDetails contain the minimal information that is needed to create a recipe.